Employees' Entrance: Production

 Warren William was not originally cast in the lead role; he replaced Hale Hamilton, who ended up playing a smaller part.
 Edward G. Robinson had also been offered the lead.
 The film took 23 days for principal photography.
-Although Alice White had been a major star for Warners at the time that silent films were giving way to sound pictures, by the time of Employees' Entrance her star had faded when the flapper craze abated.
+Although Alice White had been a major star for Warner Bros.
+Pictures at the time that silent films were giving way to sound pictures, by the time of Employees' Entrance her star had faded when the flapper craze abated.
 Her supporting role here garnered good reviews and sent her onto the comeback trail, but a scandal later in 1933 returned her to being a supporting actor.